IBM-Cloud/ibm-cloud-developer-tools/README.md

 $ curl -sL https://ibm.biz/idt-installer | bash
 ```

-By default, this installer will use the 'brew' installer, if available.
-If you do not have `brew` available on your system, execute the following command with `--nobrew` option:
+By default, this installer will use the 'brew' installer on MacOS, if available.
+If you explicitly do not want to use brew, execute the following command with `--nobrew` option:

 ```
 curl -sL https://ibm.biz/idt-installer | bash -s -- --nobrew